Common vs. Preferred Stock Structures and Rights

 FeatureCommon StockPreferred Stock

-Dividend paymentVariable, discretionaryFixed rate, priority
+Dividend paymentVariable, discretionaryFixed or floating rate, priority

 Dividend yield (typical)1-3%4-7%